PG Diploma (Postgraduate Diploma) Postgraduate Dental StudiesFind a programme

 MSc: all through the year

-Students must complete three units (60 credits) from a choice of units to achieve the certificate or six units (120 credits) to achieve the diploma.
+You will complete three units (60 credits) from a choice of units to achieve the certificate, or six units (120 credits) to achieve the diploma.
 Each unit provides a structured programme that involves reading, study days and assessments.

 This method of study is not led by teachers in a classroom but is supported by tutors and administration at a distance, offering the flexibility to suit your personal needs.
-The units are specially written for the programme and are designed to be interactive, giving you the opportunity to think and learn for yourself.
+Units are written specifically for this programme and are designed to be interactive, giving you the opportunity to think and learn for yourself.
 Following successful completion of the diploma, you may carry out a research project and prepare a dissertation to achieve an MSc.